corda/corda/docs/source/design/data-model-upgrades/package-namespace-ownership.md

 ## Non-goals

 * Directly make it easier to work with "decentralised names".
-This might come later.
+This can be a project that comes later.

 ## Design